What Happens When You File for Bankruptcy as a Business?

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy, also known as liquidation bankruptcy, involves shutting down the business entirely to pay off debts.
+Chapter 7 bankruptcy, or liquidation bankruptcy, involves shutting down the business entirely to pay off debts.
 If you do not foresee a path to profitability, Chapter 7 may be the right choice.

 The process starts with a means test comparing your income and expenses, and you may need to undergo credit counseling.
 Once you file the petition with the bankruptcy court, an automatic stay goes into effect, and creditors can no longer contact you to collect debts.